akshayware94/MoCha_UKB_Analysis/README.md

 # *UK Biobank Structural Mosaicism Analysis Using MoChA-WDL*

+<small><em>Note: This tutorial is entirely based on the scripts, code, and instructions provided by the MoChA-WDL developers.
+All materials were obtained from their official GitHub repository ([https://github.com/freeseek/mochawdl/tree/master](https://github.com/freeseek/mochawdl/tree/master)).
+The code presented below has been tested by us.</em></small>

 ## Overview
 This repository contains workflows, scripts, and documentation for running the MoChA (Mosaic Chromosomal Alterations) WDL pipeline on UK Biobank genotype array data.
 It includes: